The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ## **Firestarter**

-**Paradox** now grants a guaranteed Firestarter proc upon execution, which allows for a free instant-cast **Fire III**.
+**Paradox** now grants a guaranteed Firestarter proc upon execution in Astral Fire, which allows for a free instant-cast **Fire III**.
 There are two primary considerations for using Firestarter procs–extending your Astral Fire timer by using the proc in Astral Fire III, or using it to re-enter Astral Fire after the Umbral Ice phase.

 ### Astral Fire III